ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat3.md

 Register With Too Short Username And Valid Password
 # ...

+Register With Enough Long But Invald Username And Valid Password
+# ...

 Register With Valid Username And Too Short Password
 # ...